OKR and Agile: Stop Waterfall Goals

 The Agile Manifesto itself is misleading as it tells people to measure deliverables.
 “Working software is the primary measure of progress,” the seventh principle states.

-The the assumption all working software is valuable is obviously wrong.
+The assumption all working software is valuable is obviously wrong.
 Some projects will deliver value and others won’t.
 Users will adopt some features while others will fail.

 Most organizations are stuck in the “feature factory” model.
 Teams have no focus on delivering value.
 Developers are “just sitting in the factory, cranking out features, and sending them down the line,” as John Cutler described.